timjedrek/right-accord/src/content/post/honoring-women-caregivers.md

 ---
 publishDate: 2024-03-06T00:00:00Z
 title: 'Honoring Caregivers: The Heroes on International Womens Day'
-excerpt: This Blog shine a spotlight on the compassionate and resilient women caregivers who make a significant difference in the lives of their senior clients.
+excerpt: This International Women's Day, we honor the often unnoticed heroes - caregivers.
+Join us in recognizing the remarkable women who dedicate themselves to enhancing the lives of senior clients.
+From companionship to advocacy, their resilience and empathy shine through in their essential caregiving roles.
 image: /blog/2024/Honoring-Caregivers.jpg
 tags:
   - Caregivers